Non-profit organizations and access to public information

 When government agencies outsource basic services to third-party non-profit contractors, one consequence is that the public may lose its access to information about the service that the public would have retained, had a government agency carried out the service directly.

 A concern that previously public information will become privatized and inaccessible to the public when a government agency moves to contract out services to third-party vendors arises whether the third-party vendor is a non-profit organization or a for-profit organization.
 However, a number of key court cases in this area have arisen when non-profits have rebuffed requests for information under a state's right-to-know laws.

-Key court cases (U.S.A.)
+Key court cases (U.S.)

 Friends of Piedmont Park v.
 The Piedmont Park Conservancy

 The Piedmont Park Conservancy is a private non-profit that oversees and manages Piedmont Park.
-In 2007, when the organization moved forward with a plan to install a controversial parking structure, a group opposed to the plan—Friends of Piedmont Park—filed an open record request under Georgia's open records legislation for records of the Conservancy.
+In 2007, when the organization moved forward with a plan to install a controversial parking structure, a group opposed to the plan—Friends of Piedmont Park—filed an open record request under Georgia Georgia's open records legislation for records of the Conservancy.
 The request was declined, and the Friends group sued.
 On September 12, 2007, a Georgia judge ruled that the records must be made public.